IRTS C/O David O'Connor

 The Special Event finished on 31/12/2017 and the call is no longer on air.
 Thanks to all those who participated.
 All calls with EI66WAW have now been uploaded to LOTW.

 QSL requests via Clublog or the Buro.
 Requests for a Direct QSL should be made via Clublog, or direct to EI6AL enclosing $2, or 2 via Paypal to email@example.com.

 A Certificate will be made available for download to any station that works all nine calls, any band any mode.
 Sample below.
-Apply by email to QSL manager EI6AL giving name and call.
-A certificate can be sent by post - send 5 ($5) to cover postage either direct to EI6AL or via Paypal to email@example.com
+Apply by email to QSL manager EI6AL giving name, call and mode for all calls (Mixed/CW/SSB or Digital).
+A certificate can be sent by post - send 5 ($5) to cover postage either direct to EI6AL or via Paypal to firstname.lastname@example.org

 The call EI66WAW is associated with county Clare.
 Clare is a county in western Ireland with terrain ranging from rolling countryside to a craggy Atlantic coastline.
 Atop the 213m-high Cliffs of Moher, OBriens Tower offers sweeping ocean views.
 The Burren, a uniquely rocky wilderness area, shelters Stone Age monuments and ancient churches.
 Outside the gateway town of Shannon, 15th-century Bunratty Castle and its folk park reenact medieval-era banquets and 19th-century village life.